Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 ```
 perl ./Scripts/convert_ARG_to_gff.pl
 ```

+The script will produce a 'WARN' message for genes identified within the input data that are not in the curated gene list file `Inputs/curated_ARGs_list.txt`.
+If you have intentionally culled some genes from your curated ARGs list, this is to be expected.
+If not, you should check why there are missed genes.

 The output will be per-sample GFF files in `./workdir/ARGs/Curated_GFF`, with only the curated entries as described above present in the GFF files.